-The following graphic shows the annual performance of the investment fund's unit class I (A), incomedistributing unit certificates, in EUR up to the cut-off date 12/31/2024.
+The following graphic shows the annual performance of the investment fund's unit class I (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.

 Past performance is not a reliable indicator of future performance.
 Markets could develop very differently in the future.